Rush Limbaugh, the Excellence in Broadcasting Network, a program that meets and surpasses all audience expectations on a daily basis.

 We're afraid to stand up for what we believe and think because it might hurt somebody's feelings, it might offend somebody, or it might cause a confrontation, get us in an argument.

-And uh can't can't have that.
+And can't have that.

-And so, you know, you know what I think.
+And so, you know, you know what I think?

 But when you say being beat to death by our own compassion, what you're really talking about is we're paralyzing ourselves.

-Uh and we get all caught up.
+And we get all caught up.

 I mean, even the president said that Saddam's execution could have been more dignified.